What is the purpose of MBC’s Planning Permit Amendment Application?

 Will MBC be conducting any further community consultation relating to this application?

-Yes, tours can be booked through following this link: MBC TOURS
+Yes, tours can be booked through contacting MBC via the details on this website.

 @copy:2016 Calleja Group of Companies Maddingly Brown Coal